 How do you take ambient light pictures?

-Natural light is a type of ambient light, so taking ambient light pictures is the same process as any natural light photo.
+Natural light is a form of ambient light, so taking ambient light pictures is the same process as any natural light photo.

-To make the most of ambient light you need to take control of the scene, which is a two step process:
+To make the most of ambient light you need to take control of the scene, which is a two step process involving:

 - Camera settings